PAST EVENTS

 Head to the gallery for a tour led by our curator Lisa Beauchamp who will guide you through She could lie on her back and sink, which explores contemporary artistic responses to witchcraft.

 Enjoy the talk with complimentary donuts and Kōkako coffee.
-All are welcome.

 Workshop